$L^2$-Riemann-Roch for singular complex curves: Introduction

 The new point in the present work is that we can put all the partial results mentioned above in the general framework of a comprehensive $L^2$-theory.
 From that, we draw also a new understanding of weakly holomorphic functions (Theorem \ref{thm:main2}) and of the divisor $Z-|Z|$.
 Moreover, all the previous work has been done only for forms with values in the trivial bundle (except of \cite{Schroeder89}), whereas we incorporate line bundles.
 This is essential for applications as we illustrate by the examples mentioned above.

 {\bf Acknowledgment.} {This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant RU 1474/2 within DFG's Emmy Noether Programme.
-The authors thank Eduardo S. Zeron for interesting and fruitful discussions.}
+The authors thank Eduardo S. Zeron for interesting and fruitful discussions and are grateful to the unknown referee for several suggestions which helped to improve the paper.}